samanthaamoralesss/samanthaamoralesss/README.md

 **`Computer Science Major (Software Engineer/Developer/Graphic Designer)`**

 💌 Hey, I'm Samantha!
-Nice to see you here! <br>
+Nice to see you here!

 I am currently pursuing a degree in Computer Science.
 I aspire to be a Developer + Software Engineer and I'm extremely passionate about growing within this industry.
 Currently, I'm looking for new opportunities, like Internships, to learn and further expand my knowledge.

 🤍 All my projects represent little parts of me and my journey with coding.